T-REX 2X Long Alphabet Daily Target ETF (GOOX) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-T-REX 2X Long Alphabet Daily Target ETF (GOOX) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $58.5M, listed on CBOE, carrying a beta of 3.23 to the broader market.
-The fund, under normal circumstances, invests at least 80% of its net assets (plus any borrowings for investment purposes) in financial instruments that are designed to provide, in the aggregate, 200% exposure to the price performance of GOOG on a daily basis.
+T-REX 2X Long Alphabet Daily Target ETF (GOOX) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $44.4M, listed on CBOE, carrying a beta of 3.00 to the broader market.
+Under typical conditions, this exchange-traded fund allocates at least 80% of its net assets, potentially augmented by borrowed capital, to various financial instruments.
 Led by Joseph Harvey, public since 2024-01-11.

 - Spot Price